What Is an API? (Plain English)

 Real Example: Pulling Client Data

-Log into your practice management system, navigate to Settings > APIpk_live_abc123xyz789
+Log into your practice management system, navigate to Settings > API Access, generate an API key.
+You get: pk_live_abc123xyz789

 Step 2: Find the endpoint in the documentation